- Understanding Chronic Kidney Disease

 Completing your treatment session

-- It’s important to complete your entire treatment session to get the full benefits.
+- Completing your treatment.
+It’s important to complete your entire treatment session to get the full benefits.
 Stopping even 5 minutes early can affect your health.
-You may not feel the effects of shortened or missed treatments immediately, but not getting enough dialysis allows waste to accumulate in your body over time—which can cause serious health complications.
+You may not feel the effects of shortened or missed treatments immediately, but not getting enough dialysis allows waste to accumulate in your body over time—and cause serious health complications.

-- The pump speed at which your blood flows is also important and will require careful adjustment by your treatment team to provide the most effective treatment.
-While slower pump speeds are generally easier on your body, they also don’t filter as much blood.
-If the speed is too slow during daytime dialysis—when you have shorter treatments than at night—you may not have enough toxins removed.
+- Machine settings.
+The pump speed at which your blood flows is also important and will require careful adjustment by your care team to provide the most effective treatment.
+Slower pump speeds are easier on your body, they don’t filter as much blood.
+If the speed is too slow, you may not have enough toxins removed.
 If the speed is too fast, it may force blood through your veins with too much pressure and damage your veins and access site.

-- You may experience common dialysis-related symptoms such as abdominal cramps, nausea or other side effects.
+- Nausea or cramping.
+You may experience common dialysis-related symptoms such as abdominal cramps, nausea or other hemodialysis side effects.
 If you’re feeling uncomfortable at any time, speak up immediately and let your care team know.
-They may need to check your access site, adjust the speed of your pump, your medication or hemodialysis fluids.
+They may need to check your access site or adjust the speed of your pump, your medication or hemodialysis fluids.
 They may also give you something to help you feel better.

-- You will also notice that the room may seem cool.
-This is because cool room temperatures help decrease humidity which prevents bacterial growth that can lead to infection.
-If cool temperatures are uncomfortable for you, you may wish to bring a sweater.
+- Feeling cold.
+You will also notice that the room may seem cool.
+This is because cool room temperatures help decrease humidity, which prevents bacterial growth that can lead to infection.
+If cool temperatures are uncomfortable for you, you may want to bring a sweater or blanket.